Uninett/Argus/docs/philosophy.rst

 * Argus is not an inventory system
 * Argus is not a monitoring system, real-time or other
 * There is no pull.
-The source pushes incidents, argus pushes notifications.
+The source pushes incidents, Argus pushes notifications.
 * Argus.
 Will.
 Not.
 Spam.

 .. rubric:: Footnotes